beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

 ### `public/`

-The `public` directory where you'll add images (like the background image for your site) and any other static assets or files you want to make publicly accessible in your app.
+The `public` directory is where you'll add images (like your logo) and any other static assets or files you want to make publicly accessible in your app.

 Each time your app deploys, the contents of this folder will automatically be published to your app's static asset bucket (on [S3](https://aws.amazon.com/s3/)) as well as Begin's CDN.